ericmdantas/ng-xtorage/README.md

 The first parameter is the key, as in ```window.localStorage.getItem(**keyGoesHere**)```;

 The second parameter is the options object.
-For now it checks the existance of the property ```storage```, if it exists, it'll take its value and make it the object to use as storage (sessionStorage and localStorage are the ones available);
+It checks the existance of the property ```storage```, if it exists, it'll take its value and make it the object to use as storage (sessionStorage and localStorage are the ones available);

 #### usage: